MEG FOLEY

 • Michèle Steinwald is a Canadian, feminist, DIY, artist-centered, pseudo-forensic, embodied, community-driven, cultural organizer working in the US.

-The Queer Parent Convenings are conceptualized by Meg Foley, a queer dance artist, educator, and parent who creates performances and somatic-based events, and are managed by Philadelphia-based parent, educator, and artist Linnea deRoche.
+The Queer Parent Convenings are conceptualized by Meg Foley, a queer dance artist, educator, and parent who creates performances and somatic-based events, and have been stewarded by Philadelphia-based parent, educator, and artist Linnea deRoche.
 Their launch was supported by management from Logan Cryer, a Philadelphia-based artist, curator, and administrator.
 Philadelphia-based for over 15 years, Meg co-runs The Whole Shebang, a studio and experimentation space for artists and facilitators.
 Meg is the project leader for Blood Baby, and these conversations and energy exchange are at the core of the creative formation of the overall Blood Baby performance project.

 A $200 stipend is provided for intensive cohort participants.

-Interested?
 Fill out the interest form here to let us know.
 Questions?
 Email us at bloodbabyproject[at]gmail[dot]com

 Picture